Culinary Highlights in Berlin

 • Berlin boasts the top ranking in Germany

-• Berlin shines in the "50 Best" ranking with two restaurants and the title of the best patissier in the world
+• International recognition: Berlin shines in the "50 Best" ranking with two restaurants

-• The capital's gastronomy is one of the most popular reasons for travelling
+• The capital's gastronomy is one of the most important reasons for travelling

 FREA - veganes zero waste Restaurant © © FREA